2. Getting Started

 eps^0 : (-0.42635395638872+1.8665025934170225j) +/- ( (6.222832697532139e-07+6.344051364916319e-07j) )

 The file generate_box1L.py defines the loop integral and calls pySecDec to perform the sector decomposition.
 When run it produces the directory box1L which contains the code required to numerically evaluate the integral.
 The make command builds this code.
-The file integrate_box1L_disteval.py loads and evalutes the integral for a specified numerical point.
+The file integrate_box1L_disteval.py loads and evaluates the integral for a specified numerical point.

 The content of the python files is described in detail in the following sections.
 The user is encouraged to copy and adapt these files to evaluate their own loop integrals.